 ICSI enhances fertilization in cases of very low sperm count, poor motility, or a high percentage of abnormal sperm.
-In addition, it also can increase success when the egg can be difficult to penetrate because of a thick outer layer.
+In addition, it can increase success when the egg is difficult to penetrate due to a thick outer layer.
 Doctors also use ICSI to improve the chances of IVF success after repeated failures.

-In a traditional IVF cycle, sperm and eggs are combined in the laboratory in a petri dish with the anticipation they will create embryos.
-In each sperm sample, there there are enough motile (swimming) sperm to affect fertilization.
+In an IVF cycle, sperm and eggs are combined in the laboratory in a petri dish with the anticipation that they will create embryos.
+In each sperm sample, there are enough motile (swimming) sperm to affect fertilization.

-However, when sperm can not penetrate the egg’s outer layer for several reasons, we use ICSI to facilitate fertilization.
+However, when sperm can not penetrate the egg’s outer layer, we use ICSI to facilitate fertilization.

-Sometimes the sperm cannot penetrate the outer layer of the egg for a variety of reasons, including the egg having a too hard or thick outer layer or the sperm’s inability to swim.
+Sometimes sperm cannot penetrate the egg’s outer layer for a variety of reasons, including an overly hard or thick outer layer or sperm that cannot swim.
 ICSI is needed to help fertilize the egg.
 During ICSI, a single sperm is injected directly into the egg’s cytoplasm.

 Who needs Intracytoplasmic Sperm Injection/ICSI?